-Written notice of the expulsion hearing shall be forwarded to the student and the student's parent/guardian/educational rights holder at least 10 calendar days before the date of the hearing.
+Written notice of the expulsion hearing shall be forwarded to the student and the student's parent/guardian at least 10 calendar days before the date of the hearing.
 The notice shall include:

 - 1. The date and place of the hearing - 2.
 A statement of the specific facts, charges, and offense upon which the proposed expulsion is based - 3.
 A copy of district disciplinary rules which relate to the alleged violation - 4.
-Notification of the student's or parent/guardian/educational rights holder's obligation, pursuant to Education Code 48915.1, to provide information about the student's status in the district to any other district in which the student seeks enrollment - This obligation applies when a student is expelled for acts other than those described in Education Code 48915(a) or (c). - 5.
-The opportunity for the student or the student's parent/guardian/educational rights holder to appear in person or be represented by legal counsel or by a nonattorney adviser
+Notification of the student's or parent/guardian's obligation, pursuant to Education Code

+48915.1, to provide information about the student's status in the district to any other district in which the student seeks enrollment

+This obligation applies when a student is expelled for acts other than those described in Education Code 48915(a) or (c).

+5. The opportunity for the student or the student's parent/guardian to appear in person or be represented by legal counsel or by a nonattorney adviser